 Organisations who work with the above

-There are thousands of organisations across the country, large and small, who can support you to work with groups of people facing barriers to entrepreneurship, including us.
+There are thousands of organisations across the country, large and small, who can support your CSR projects with groups of people facing barriers to entrepreneurship, including us.
 Working with one of these organisations is a great way for businesses to reach these group with the support of expertise and experience, and who are truly passionate about their work.
-Your local LEP (Local Enterprise Partnership) or the National Enterprise Network directory are good places to start if you are seeking to work with this kind of organisation.
+Your local LEP (Local Enterprise Partnership) or the National Enterprise Network directory are good places to start if you are seeking to work with this kind of organisation on a CSR project.